t-esha/macbook-pro-assignment5/README.md

-cant access the privat repository
+cant access the private repository
+Private repository cannot be made :(